 • How it was that she came to behave in the inappropriate manner displayed on 6 April 2015 and 24 September 2015;

 • An understanding of the impact her behaviour would have had on Person A, Patient A, the members of the public present at A&E and her professional work colleagues;

 • How she would avoid a repetition of such behaviour in the future; and

-The order imposed today will apply from 05 April 2017 (the Operative Date).
+The Order imposed today will apply from 05 October 2017 (the expiry of the current Order).

-This order will be reviewed by the Committee no later than 4 October 2017 or earlier if evidence which is relevant to the order becomes available after it was made.
+This Order will be reviewed by the Committee no later than 05 April 2018 or earlier if evidence which is relevant to the order becomes available after it was made.